-How do you know they're ripe?
+How do you know if plantains are ripe?

 Ingredients